pdf-raku/PDF-Tags-raku/README.md

   - Meaningful graphics must include alternative text descriptions
   - Security settings must allow assistive technology access to the content
   - Fonts must be embedded, and text mapped to Unicode

+The PDF accessability standard ISO 14289-1 cannot be distributed and needs to be [purchased from ISO](https://www.iso.org/standard/64599.html).

 - Editing.
 Currently the API primarily runs in `create` or `read` modes, but doesn't readily support editing tags into existing content.
 More work is also needed in the PDF::Content module to support content editing.